 Understanding Your Prognosis

-Your survival rate is based on statistics researchers gather from the experiences of patients in the past — it’s not an exact prediction of your future.
+Your survival rate is based on statistics researchers gather from the experiences of past patients, so it is not an exact prediction of your future.
 Doctors use such statistics to help explain how your diagnosis may affect your health, quality of life, and treatment options.
-To start improving your prognosis, seek treatment from a doctor who has experience with mesothelioma patients.
-He or she will confirm your diagnosis, and create a treatment plan tailored to your needs.
+To better understand your prognosis, seek treatment from a doctor who has experience with mesothelioma patients, and specifically your type of mesothelioma.
+He or she will confirm your stage and cell type to create a treatment plan tailored to your needs.

-Our Patient Help Team can have a conversation with you about your diagnosis, and can help connect you to experienced doctors—for free.
+Our Patient Help Team can have a conversation with you about your diagnosis and help connect you to experienced doctors—for free.
 Speak with a member of our team and get started on improving your prognosis.

 Is mesothelioma always fatal?